Arci/warehouse/ASSUMPTIONS.md

 ## Products repository

-To avoid maintaining the state of the application just in memory after the initial load of the articles and the products, I've decided to update the original article file whenever a product is sell.
+To avoid maintaining the state of the application just in memory after the initial load of the articles and the products, I've decided to update the `inventory.json` file whenever a product is sell.

 ## Query available products